suhasasumukh/AI-Hand-Detection/README.md

-## Real-Time Hand Tracking with OpenCV and MediaPipe
+## Real Time Hand Tracking with OpenCV and MediaPipe

 ### Overview